Sudo

 Unlike the similar command su, users must, by default, supply their own password for authentication, rather than the password of the target user.
 After authentication, and if the configuration file (typically /etc/sudoers) permits the user access, the system invokes the requested command.
 The configuration file offers detailed access permissions, including enabling commands only from the invoking terminal; requiring a password per user or group; requiring re-entry of a password every time or never requiring a password at all for a particular command line.
 It can also be configured to permit passing arguments or multiple commands.

 History

 Robert Coggeshall and Cliff Spencer wrote the original subsystem around 1980 at the Department of Computer Science at SUNY/Buffalo.
 Robert Coggeshall brought sudo with him to the University of Colorado Boulder.
 Between 1986 and 1993, the code and features were substantially modified by the IT staff of the University of Colorado Boulder Computer Science Department and the College of Engineering and Applied Science, including Todd C. Miller.
 The current version has been publicly maintained by OpenBSD developer Todd C. Miller since 1994, and has been distributed under an ISC-style license since 1999.

-In November 2009 Thomas Claburn, in response to concerns that Microsoft had patented sudo, characterized such suspicions as overblown.
+In November 2009, Thomas Claburn, in response to concerns that Microsoft had patented sudo, characterized such suspicions as overblown.
 The claims were narrowly framed to a particular GUI, rather than to the sudo concept.

-The logo is a reference to an xkcd strip.
+The logo is a reference to an xkcd strip, where an order for a sandwich is accepted only when preceded with sudo.